rogorido/sistercities/sistercities.md

 ![bargraph5](images/bargraph5.png)

-Several extensions add additional/extra themes to ggplot.
-You can for instance install [`ggthemes`](https://github.com/jrnold/ggthemes) where you will find themes such as `theme_excel` (a theme replicating the classic ugly gray charts in Excel), `theme_wsj` (a theme based on the plots in the *The Wall Street Journal*), etc. For instance:
+Several packages add additional themes to ggplot2.
+You can for instance install [`ggthemes`](https://github.com/jrnold/ggthemes) where you will find themes such as `theme_excel` (a theme replicating the classic ugly gray charts in Excel), `theme_wsj` (a theme based on the plots in the *The Wall Street Journal*), etc. For instance using this last theme:

 ```{r}
 install.packages("ggthemes")